zx-erc/erox_main/README.md

 A huge shoutout to the pioneers, the creators of Tornado Cash, and the brilliant minds behind Circom & Websnark frameworks.
 The ZEROX $ZX project builds upon this foundational work to bring privacy solutions to the next level.

 ## Setting Up and Testing
 Follow the provided steps in the documentation for a minimal demo example and to emulate MPC trusted setup ceremony.
-The detailed guide ensures smooth setup and testing, paving the way for developers and users to experience the cutting-edge privacy solutions offered by ZEROX $ZX.
+The detailed guide ensures smooth setup and testing, paving the way for developers and users to experience the cutting-edge privacy solutions offered by ZEROX $EROX.

-In conclusion, ZEROX $ZX represents the next step in privacy-focused solutions in the cryptocurrency space, addressing the gaps left by Tornado Cash and enhancing functionality, accessibility, and security for users across multiple networks.
-The future of transactional privacy is here with ZEROX $ZX.
+In conclusion, ZEROX $EROX represents the next step in privacy-focused solutions in the cryptocurrency space, addressing the gaps left by Tornado Cash and enhancing functionality, accessibility, and security for users across multiple networks.
+The future of transactional privacy is here with ZEROX $EROX.

 ## Minimal demo example